-This will not only save you cost but also help your organization to find superior talents, who can assure acceleration of your company’s growth.
+This will not only save you cost but also help your organization to find superior talents, which can assure the acceleration of your company’s growth.

 5. Use Slack and Other Trendy Tools

 Technically sound employees like to see that your organization is leveraging state-of-art tools to become more efficient in your works.
-Tools like BaseCamp, Slack, and other cost-effective SaaS (Software-as-a-Service) programs like Mobile CRM technology and others can render effective communication between your staffs and make your team, work much more efficiently.
+Tools like Basecamp, Slack, and other cost-effective SaaS (Software-as-a-Service) programs like Mobile CRM technology and others can render effective communication between your staff and make your team, work much more efficiently.

 Technically sound employees are often highly sought after people.
 Researchers on employee behavior have shown that many times it is not only the salary that makes technically sound employees feel excited about getting employed but the flexibility to lead a good lifestyle at their workplace.

 Therefore, working with employers who believe in providing a comfortable work and life balance, makes these highly sought after people want to work for their organizations.

 Finally, investing in digital marketing is just another means for making your technical sound employees want to work for your company.

 For once technically sound employees are made aware of your social media presence that your company is trending in the right direction they tend to feel more interested in joining such SEO optimized brands and companies.